SamMaoYS/pyscenekit/README.md

 pip install -e . # will support pip install pyscenekit in the future
 ```

-Absolutely!
-Here’s a more engaging and passionate version of your progress list:

 ## Progress

 - [x] 🌟 **Kicking Off the Adventure**: Initial setup complete!